drazoxXD/fivem-radio/README.md

 ## Rewritten by Drazox
 This was a small question from my friend, and I wanted to release this because:

 My Resource Monitor is at 0.0ms while not in use!
-While in use, it’s around 0.05ms, maybe.
-I don’t know—never tested it!
+(OG script was at 0.25ms for no reason every goddam time WHILE NOT NEEDED) While in use, it’s around 0.05ms, maybe.
+I don’t know never tested it!
 Have fun using this hot garbage!

 (No offense to the original creator; the idea was good and it was working, but Resource Monitor is not reasonable!)